Kids' Ocean Day is funded in whole by California Coastal Commission

 Official Project Partners

 The event has two exciting activities for the students.
 The first activity is a beach cleanup, which emphasizes the positive impact that each student can have on the environment.
 The second activity is an aerial art project.
-Students, teachers, and volunteers will sit in formation on the beach to form an image.
-A helicopter will then fly overhead to capture the image of the students.
+Students, teachers, and volunteers will sit in formation on the beach to form an image while a drone is piloted to capture the image from above.

 For more information on Kid's Ocean Day please email programmanager@sfbaymsi.org